Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Stress point 3: getting around the island

-Your best stress reducer is simple: Pre-plan transportation, not “we will figure it out.”
+On cruise days, Santorini roads get busy fast.
+Your best stress reducer is simple: pre-plan transportation, not “we will figure it out.”

-This plan fits most calls where you have about 6 to 7 hours from first tender to your personal “must return” time.
+This plan fits most calls where you have about 6 to 7 hours from first tender to your personal must-return time.
+Use it as a template, not a rigid schedule.

 Your main goal